luk4z7/go-concurrency-guide/README.md

 It would be better if there were some kind of way for a goroutine to efficiently sleep until it was signaled to wake and check its condition.
 This is exactly what the Cond type does for us.

+The Cond and the Broadcast is the method that provides for notifying goroutines blocked on Wait call that the condition has been triggered.

 ```go
 type Button struct {
     Clicked *sync.Cond